emmaglorypraise/100rustprojects/notes/hello_rust.md

-# Day 001 – Hello Rust CLI
+# Project 001 – Hello Rust CLI

 ## What I Built
 A simple Rust CLI that prints "Hello, Rust!" to the console using `println!`.